galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 title: "Setting up a Galasa project by using Eclipse"
 ---

-Use the following information to help you to understand how to package a test so that it runs in automation.
+Use the following information to help you to understand how to package a test by using Eclipse so that it runs in automation.

 To package a test to run in automation inside the Galasa Ecosystem, you need to complete the following high-level tasks: